Eight Investment Property Tips For Beginners

 Apply to the ATO to have the tax deductions on your salary varied to take account of losses on investments.
 To do this, lodge a PAYG income tax withholding application.
 Make sure you use the correct version of the form, which is updated each financial year.
 It can be lodged either as a hard copy or electronically over the web.

 What’s the gain?
-The ATO website uses the example of John, a real-estate salesman who earns $45,000 a year from his job (obviously his earnings have been affected by the house price slump).
+The ATO website uses the example of John, a real-estate salesman who earns $45,000 a year from his job (obviously, his earnings have been affected by the house price slump).
 John also estimates he has a $15,000-a-year shortfall from his investment property.
-Normally, he would be taxed on $45,000, but he could apply to have his tax varied so he is only taxed on an annual income of $30,000.
+Typically, he would be taxed on $45,000, but he could apply to have his tax varied, so he is only taxed on an annual income of $30,000.

 6. Find a better mortgage

-Now is a good time to review your loan structure and capitalise on low interest rates.
+Now is an excellent time to review your loan structure and capitalise on low-interest rates.
 What is now available that wasn’t when you took out your loan?
 Consider refinancing and maybe freeing up some equity to buy another property.